PES University

-People's Education Society University (PESU), formerly PES Institute of Technology (PESIT), is a state private university in Bengaluru, India.
+People's Education Society University (PESU), is a private university in Bengaluru, India.
 Established in 1988, it is focused on the following educational areas: Engineering, Management, Law, Economics, Commerce, Architecture, Design, Psychology, Arts, Medicine and Life Sciences.
-The institution offers both foundation courses in these areas, as well as specializations, with a Bachelors, Master or PhD degree.
-The college was established as PES University in 2013, as a state private university.
-There are 3 campuses under PES University in Bangalore, Ring Road Campus located at Banashankari 3rd stage outer ring road Bangalore, Electronic City Campus located at Electronic City hosur road Bangalore and Hanmumanth Nagar Campus located at Banashankari 1st stage Bangalore.
+The institution offers both foundation courses in these areas, as well as specializations, with a Bachelor's, Master's, or PhD degree.
+The college was established as PES University in 2013, as a private university.
+There are three campuses under PES University in Bangalore: Ring Road Campus located at Banashankari 3rd stage outer ring road Bangalore, Electronic City Campus located at Electronic City hosur road Bangalore, and Hanmumanth Nagar Campus located at Banashankari 1st stage Bangalore.

 History

 PESU is managed by the People‘s Education Society (PES), which was founded in 1972, in a rented gymnasium in Bengaluru, with around 40 students.
-PES currently manages over 45 educational programs in Karnataka and neighbouring Andhra Pradesh, with a total of over 18,000 students.
+PES currently manages over 45 educational programs in Karnataka and neighboring Andhra Pradesh, with a total of over 18,000 students.

 PESU was started as PESIT in 1988 as the first engineering college under the PES group of institutions.
 The college was affiliated to Visvesvaraya Technological University, Belagavi and later became an autonomous college under VTU.
 The college was established as PES University in 2013 and renamed as PES University.

 PES University

-PES University was established as a state private university by PES University Act, 2012 (Karnataka Act 16 of 2013) in 2013, to establish and incorporate in the State of Karnataka a university of unitary nature in the private sector to promote and undertake the advancement of university education in Engineering, Medicine, Pharmacy, Science, Arts, Social Science, Computer Applications, Humanities and Management.
+PES University was established as a private university by PES University Act, 2012 (Karnataka Act 16 of 2013) in 2013, to establish and incorporate in the State of Karnataka a university of unitary nature in the private sector to promote and undertake the advancement of university education in Engineering, Medicine, Pharmacy, Science, Arts, Social Science, Computer Applications, Humanities and Management.

 There are three campuses under PES University: